 - Shows pride in and enthusiasm for St. Lawrence!

 Orientation Leaders meet once during the Spring semester for training and an overview of Fall Orientation.
-Leaders will return to campus at the end of August, typically the Tuesday before classes begin, to attend Orientation Training and prepare for Orientation.
+Leaders will return to campus at the end of August, tentatively Sunday, August 18, 2019, to attend Orientation Training and prepare for Orientation.
 The commitment continues through the three day Orientation period and lasts until the First-Year Cup festival, which is generally scheduled for the Friday after the first day of classes.

 Qualifications & Expectations